 The old Medina is the cultural and economic centre of the city.
-Besides, it is home to the most tourist attraction that dates back to the Almoravid era.
+Besides, it is home to most tourist attraction that dates back to the Almoravid era.
 Getting lost in the maze of Medina is the best experience.
 Therefore, you will admire everything you come across.
 The vibrant souk and narrow streets with thousands of handicrafts offer many things to enjoy.
 So, the old Median is one of the best things to visit in Marrakech.

 The mosque is the most landmark in Marrakech.
 It is visible thanks to its striking tall minaret tower at 77 m.
 Thus, it is the largest mosque in Marrakech that in Almoravid Caliph founded in 1147.
 The mosque lies near Jemaa El-Fnaa.
 And it is decorated with different geometric arch motifs.
 Non-Muslim tourists cannot enter, but you admire its architecture and walk around the beautiful garden.

 The Saadian tombs are the historical royal necropolis in this city.
 During the Saadian dynasty, the Saadian members continued to be buried in these tombs.
-Hence, Sultan Ahmed El-Mansour decided to build memorials to honour lives that were closed to him.
+Hence, Sultan Ahmed El-Mansour decided to build memorials to honour lives that were close to him.
 And of course, it includes a specific place for him to rest in his death.
-The necropolis is the most tourist attractions in Marrakech.
+The necropolis is the most tourist attraction in Marrakech.
 It offers a garden and architectural design, too.

-It is one of the grand and beautiful places in Marrakech.
+It is one of the grand and most beautiful places in Marrakech.
 Si Musa is one of the black families who served the Morocco Army in 1859.
 He had begun to build the construction before he died.
 However, his son, Ahmed Ibn Musa, continued building the place during the 19th century to commemorate his wife, Bahia.
 Today, it is an artistic masterpiece that presents the Andalusian Moroccan culture and history.

 The garden is one of the most charming gardens in Morocco.
-The French artist, Jacques Majorelle created this Jarden over almost forty years.
+The French artist, Jacques Majorelle created this Jarden almost forty years.
 It is an environment with outer walls that consists of alleyways on different levels.
 In addition, it consists of colourful buildings that combine Art Deco and Moorish influences.
-Besides, the Garden offers a beautiful view and relaxing atmosphere.
+Besides, the Garden offers a beautiful view and a relaxing atmosphere.